biopragmatics/oquat/docs/invalids/prefix/pba.md

-# HBA
+# pba: Primate Brain Atlas

+This page summarize the different resources that reference `pba` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['PBA']
+1 variants on the standard prefix were found: ['PBA'].

-## `uberon`
+## `uberon`: Uber Anatomy Ontology

-Identifiers for this prefix are given correctly in Uber Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `uberon`.

 | external_xref   |   usages_count | usages                                                  |
 |-----------------|----------------|---------------------------------------------------------|